harquail/nook_foldlings_thesis/markdown_chapters/31_UI_Interface_Iteration.md

 ![Left: drawing interface as of December 2014.
 Right: drawing interface as of August 2015.](figures/31_UI_Interface_Iteration/beforeafterinface.pdf)

 Throughout the development process, we collected feedback through informal user tests.
 One test we performed was to present a partially-implemented version of our software to users.
 The majority of buttons were functional — erase, cut, fold, and and tab, but a few.
 The primary goals were to test whether our existing tools were useful and to collect feedback on potential new features for Foldlings.
 When a user tapped a button that we had not yet implemented, we asked them to describe how they thought the tool would work, and talked with them about the behavior the button represented.
-As users created sketches using our software, we also took notes on their experience and collected their suggestions for improvements.

 \begin{tikzpicture}
   \begin{axis}[